The 10 Best Mechanical Keyboard Switches of 2025

 Tactile

-The middle option between linear and clicky, a tactile switch, has a tactile 'bump' that you overcome when pressing a key, which gives you a physical confirmation when you've actuated a key.
-Many typists prefer tactile switches because the tactile bump identifies when you've registered a key, helping to minimize typos.
-Also, tactile switches generally aren't loud enough to be a disruption to those around you, even in open office environments.
+The middle option between linear and clicky, a tactile switch, has a tactile 'bump' that you overcome when pressing a key.
+This bump provides physical feedback near the actuation point, letting you know when you've registered a keystroke.
+Many typists prefer tactile switches because the tactile bump indicates when a key has been registered, helping to minimize typos.
+Additionally, tactile switches are generally not loud enough to be a disruption to those around you, even in open office environments.

 Like linear switches, some tactile switches feel lighter or heavier and have different pre-travel and total travel distances.
 Additionally, different models will have tactile bumps that appear earlier or later in the keystroke.